determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/slurm-known-issues.rst

       Determined cluster is configured with ``gres_supported: false`` ), without specifying ``slurm.slots_per_node`` to enable multiple CPUs to be used on each node.
 Without ``slurm.slots_per_node`` the job will request ``slots_per_trial`` nodes.

+   -  ``Priority``: One or more higher priority jobs exist for this partition or advanced reservation.

+   -  ``Resources``: Expected when resources are in use by other jobs.
+Otherwise, verify you have not requested more resources (GPUs, CPUs, nodes, memory) than are available in your cluster.

 ***********************
  AMD/ROCm Known Issues